-In Asolo, the small village loved by Robert Browning, Ernest Hemingway and Freya Stark, the Baggio family welcomes each guest with great warmth and professionalism in an ancient 18th-century inn, now transformed into a charming restaurant with delightful shabby chic details.
+In Asolo, the small town loved by Robert Browning, Ernest Hemingway and Freya Stark, the Baggio family welcomes each guest with great warmth and professionalism in an ancient 18th-century inn, now transformed into a charming restaurant with delightful shabby chic details.

-A life spent in the world of catering, first at the family hotel in S. Zenone degli Ezzelini, then at the Ca’ Derton restaurant in Asolo, since 2010 the Locanda has been the reign of chef Nino Baggio.
-Combining in a unique and personal way the culinary art learned from an early age, thanks to the love for the kitchen of his beloved grandmother, to the preparation techniques of the dishes learned in years of passionate experimentation, Nino has been able to create a gourmet cuisine that superbly enhances local products.
+Since 2010 the Locanda has been the reign of chef Nino Baggio, a life spent in the world of hospitality, first at his family hotel in S. Zenone degli Ezzelini, then at the Ca’ Derton restaurant in Asolo.
+Combining in a unique and personal way the culinary art learned from an early age, thanks to the love for cooking inherited from his beloved grandmother, with the techniques mastered in years of passionate experimentation, Nino has been able to stand out for a gourmet cuisine that superbly enhances local products.

 His wife Antonietta, with the help of her children, follows every other aspect of the restaurant, caring for each detail with her magic touch.
 The restaurant’s rooms, furnished in a rustic style, are, in fact, pleasantly warm up by objects inspired by the family history that Antonietta loves to buy at the Asolo antique market, celebrating each season with ever new decorations.

 Nino, a Slow Food member since 1986, focuses on the best ingredients from local Presidia, such as Morlacco cheese and Alpago lamb, or provided by his trusted suppliers to whom he commissions special homemade cured meats and dairy products.
 His traditional cuisine limits the use of fats and salt and everything is freshly prepared, from bread to pastry, innovating, day after day, perfumes and condiments.
 Each dish, therefore, adapts to modern nutritional and life needs without failing to maintain the tasty flavors “of the past”.